To keep your staff longer today you will need to increase staff productivity and loyalty.

 While being a boss can be a tough challenge, you need to strike a balance between being firm yet getting the most out of your team.
-The employees that you have during these surreal days may not have their job at the forefront of their mind.
-Coronavirus has called into question everything we know.
+The employees that you have during these surreal days may not have their job at the forefront of their minds.

 Be Flexible to Increase Staff Productivity

 It’s crucial that you remain flexible during this pandemic.
 If you can facilitate working from home, allow your staff to be present at virtual meetings from the comfort of their own home office.
-This can instil a sense of confidence within your employees.
+This can instill a sense of confidence in your employees.

 Allowing them to work from home also shows how much you respect your team.
 You don’t have to micro-manage everything.
 This can leave your staff feeling claustrophobic.